 Bura (Bora) Wind

-Bora or in Croatian Bura is a northern to north-eastern wind that blows along Adriatic Coast, whose name derives from the Greek mythological figure of Boreas - the North Wind.
+Bora or in Croatian Bura is a northern to north-eastern wind that blows along Adriatic Coast, whose name derives from the Greek mythological figure of Boreas – the North Wind.
 Bura blows in gusts and is most common during the winter.
-It blows hardest when a polar high-pressure area sits over the snow-covered mountains of the interior plateau behind coastal mountain range and a calm low-pressure area lies further south over the warmer Adriatic.
+It blows hardest when a polar high-pressure area sits over the snow-covered mountains of the interior plateau behind the coastal mountain range and a calm low-pressure area lies further south over the warmer Adriatic.
 As the air grows even colder Bura increases.
-More about Bura and other winds around Korcula + video of Bura wind

-Skura Bura - 'dark Bora' (Bora scura) is variation of Bura wind with characteristics of low, gray clouds moving towards the seaside.
+Skura Bura – ‘dark Bora’ (Bora Scura) is a variation of Bura wind with characteristics of low, grey clouds moving towards the seaside.

 Skura Bura brings rain and unpleasant wind